Gila National Forest: Conservation Issues

 Hundreds of unregulated cattle roam freely in parts of the Gila National Forest, consuming vegetation by rivers and streams and trampling habitats.
-In 2022, the U.S. Forest Service used helicopters to gun down 47 of these "feral cattle".
+In 2022, the U.S. Forest Service used helicopters to gun down 47 of these feral cattle.
 The Forest Service proposes to use aerial gunning to kill more of these cattle again in 2023.

 In 2020, the U.S. Forest Service proposed allowing 21 herbicides within the forest, including dicamba, picloram and aminocyclopyrachlor (ACP).
 Dicamba is a threat to monarch butterfly habitat.
 ACP is a threat to ponderosa pines.

 History

-The Gila River Forest Reserve was established on March 2, 1899 by the General Land Office, and was renamed the Gila Forest Reserve on July 21, 1905.
-The following year the forest was transferred to the U.S. Forest Service, and on March 4, 1907 it became a National Forest.
+The Gila River Forest Reserve was established on March 2, 1899, by the United States General Land Office, and was renamed the Gila Forest Reserve on July 21, 1905.
+The following year the forest was transferred to the U.S. Forest Service, and on March 4, 1907, it became a National Forest.
 Additions included Big Burros National Forest on June 18, 1908, Datil National Forest on December 24, 1931, and part of Crook National Forest on July 1, 1953.

 Recreation

+The Gila National Forest provides infinite opportunity for recreation.
+The forest includes 139 developed recreation sites, with 30 developed campgrounds, seven picnic areas, eight points of interest, and 94 trailheads.
+The forest provides limitless opportunities for dispersed camping along more than 3,300 miles of designated roads and 1,600 miles of designated non-motorized trails.
+The forest hosts three National Recreation Trails, including 248 miles of the Continental Divide National Scenic Trail.

 The 3.5 acre (1.4 ha) Cosmic Campground is ideal for star-gazing.
-In 2016, the campground was given the status of being the first International Dark Sky Sanctuary in North America.
+In 2016, the campground has the claim of being the first International Dark Sky Sanctuary in North America.

+Gila National Forest is probably best known for Wilderness, containing 789,385 acres within three designated wilderness areas: the Gila Wilderness, Aldo Leopold Wilderness, and Blue Range Wilderness.
+The Gila Wilderness was the first area to bear that designation in the country and the world.
+When it was designated on June 3, 1924, it included 755,000 at the core of the Gila National Forest.
+When the Gila Wilderness was designated in 1924, it was 40 years before the Wilderness Act established a national policy of wilderness preservation.
+As an administrative designation by the Forest Service, there was no law preventing changes to the boundary, uses or designation.
+In the 1950s, the Forest Service improved Forest Road 150, the North Star Road, bisecting the Gila Wilderness and resulting in the Gila and Aldo Leopold Wilderness boundaries we have today.
+Hundreds of miles of trail traverse through, over, and across these wilderness areas.
+The 100-mile Centennial Loop Trail was identified in 2024 to commemorate the centennial anniversary of the Gila Wilderness.